ahtsham58/INSPIRED2/README.md

 # INSPIRED2

-## ``Resource: An Improved Dataset for Sociable Conversational Recommendation :INSPIRED2''
+##  "Resource: An Improved Dataset for Sociable Conversational Recommendation :INSPIRED2"

 We have two main directories at the root level.